 How to Encourage Wildlife into your Garden

 Your garden can be a haven to relax in and enjoy – but it can also serve as somewhere the local wildlife can feed, breed and shelter.
-It’s not difficult, and it doesn’t mean turning your manicured garden into a compost heap either.
-Read on to find out how you can attract wildlife into your garden.
+It’s not difficult and it doesn’t mean turning your manicured garden into a compost heap either.
+Read on to find out ways to make your low maintenance artificial grass work alongside nature to attract more wildlife into your garden.

 Choosing the right plants